oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 {{% /notice %}}

 {{% notice note %}}
 This value is ignored if `dedicated` is set to `true`.
-The operator will then only manage domains in its own namespace.
+Then, the operator will manage only domains in its own namespace.
 {{% /notice %}}

 Refer to [Domain Namespace Management] ({{<relref "/faq/namespace-management.md">}}) for more information about managing `domainNamespaces`.